looy3/ctf-writeups/SASCTF/minecraft/down_the_herobrines_pit.md

 ## What I learned

 ---
 Pretty much nothing.
-I did it by hand.
+I did it by hand, using ESP to confirm if a route was a deadend or not.
 I guess... if something?
 - Use modded clients
 - Don't play dumb CTF challenges